PalmEmanuel/PSConfEU/2023/AssemblyLoadContext/README.md

 The script `Build.ps1` creates a new folder structure for the module and manifest, and puts the assemblies in a subfolder called dependencies for loading them into a custom AssemblyLoadContext.

-The demo also uses the fantastic extension to Visual Studio called StageCoder, with four demo steps, the last one implementing [Isol8, an experimental module for implementing AssemblyLoadContexts in PowerShell modules](https://github.com/PalmEmanuel/Isol8).
+The demo also uses the fantastic extension to Visual Studio called StageCoder, with four demo steps, the last one showcasing [Isol8, an experimental module for implementing AssemblyLoadContexts in PowerShell modules](https://github.com/PalmEmanuel/Isol8).